BenjaminShinar/Books-Resources/udemy_mongodb_complete/section_7.md

 ### Methods, Filters & Operators

-when we do a command, we have a specific structure of the syntax, we start by selectiog a daabase, then a collection, a method, and inside the method we pass data.\
+when we do a command, we have a specific structure of the syntax, we start by selecting a database, then a collection, a method, and inside the method we pass data.\
 `<db>.<collection>.<method>(<filter>)`

 for the `find` method, we pass a **filter** as data. the filter can be simple or complex, and can use operators such as `$gt`.